 Planting the right trees for birds as part of a bird-friendly landscape will help attract a wide variety of species to your backyard.
-Trees are an essential part of bird landscaping, and the right trees can meet all of birds' needs for food, water, shelter and nesting sites.
+Trees are an essential part of bird landscaping, and the right trees can meet all of the birds' needs for food, water, shelter, and nesting sites.

 How Trees Help Birds

 Trees are critical for birds in many ways, and they meet all birds' basic needs for survival.

 - Food: Trees provide sap, buds, nuts, and fruit for birds, as well as hosting insects in bark and leaves.

 - Water: Leaves collect water that small birds can drink, and many birds will rub against wet leaves to bathe.

 - Shelter: Thick branches and leaves provide shelter for birds in all weathers, and many birds roost in trees.